nph4rd/nph4rd.github.io/_posts/2024-10-02-active-inference.md

 Instead of a single state $$ x $$ and a single observation $$ y $$, let's now consider a stream $$ \bar{x} $$ of states of the environment, and a stream of observations, $$ \bar{y} $$.
 Of course, these streams should be thought of in the context of a stream of **actions** (i.e. a *policy*), $$ \pi $$.

-Using the FEP equations above, but with this prospective focus, and ommiting the conditional on the policy $$ \pi $$, for simplicity, we would get the following expression:
+Using the FEP equations above, but with this prospective focus, and omiting the conditional on the policy $$ \pi $$, for simplicity, we would get the following expression:

 $$ -E_{Q(\bar{x}, \bar{y})}[\ln P(\bar{x},\bar{y})] - H[Q(\bar{x})] $$